ImperialCollegeLondon/PyProBE/docs/source/creating_a_new_method.rst

 Creating a New Method
 =====================
-In PyProBE :class:`Methods <pyprobe.methods.basemethod.BaseMethod>` are classes that perform further analysis of the data.
+In PyProBE :class:`analysis <pyprobe.methods.basemethod.BaseMethod>` are classes that perform further analysis of the data.
 They can be peformed on any :class:`~pyprobe.rawdata.RawData` or :class:`~pyprobe.result.Result` object.